1980 Surinamese coup d'état

 Bouterse as the Commander of the Armed Forces in 1985.

 The 1980 Surinamese coup d'état, usually referred to as the Sergeants' Coup (De Sergeantencoup), was a military coup in Suriname which occurred on 25 February 1980, when a group of 16 sergeants (groep van zestien) of the Surinamese Armed Forces (SKM) led by Dési Bouterse overthrew the government of Prime Minister Henck Arron with a violent coup d'état.
 This marked the beginning of the military dictatorship that dominated the country from 1980 until 1991.
 The dictatorship featured the presence of an evening curfew, the lack of freedom of press, a ban on political parties (from 1985), a restriction on the freedom of assembly, a high level of government corruption, and the summary executions of political opponents.

 Background

 The Netherlands granted Suriname independence on 25 November 1975.
-It was marked by social unrest, economic depression, and rumors of corruption.
+It was marked by social unrest, economic depression, and rumours of corruption.
 The hastily created Suriname National Army had many non-commissioned officers who tried to unionize and complained about corruption and poor pay.
 Prime Minister Henck Arron refused to recognise them and arrested the ringleaders, who were to go to trial on 26 February 1980.
 Elections were also scheduled for March 1980.